 This conference marked the end of ‘Art School Educated’, a five-year research project investigating the impact of art education on artistic production from the 1960s to the present day and its relationship to the wider themes of education, culture and society.
 The project identified the decisive curriculum reforms of the major London art schools and asked how the curricula that were adopted relate to the output of the artists whose work is represented in Tate’s collection.

-The Art School Educated team will reflect on their findings with invited speakers this two-day conference.
+At this two-day conference, the Art School Educated team reflected on their findings with invited speakers.

-Beth Williamson and Elena Crippa will be leading this session and presenting papers with Kate Aspinall, Richard Yeomans and Hilary Robinson.
+The third panel ‘The Changing Curriculum’ was led by Beth Williamson and Elena Crippa who presented papers alongside Kate Aspinall, Richard Yeomans and Hilary Robinson.

-Victoria Walsh will be leading this session and presenting a paper alongside Juan Cruz and Bruce Brown.
+Victoria Walsh led the fourth and final panel on ‘Structural Dilemmas: Art Schools and the FE/HE System’ and presented a paper alongside Juan Cruz and Bruce Brown.